abenipa3/vue3_step-by-step/README.md

 - Wiki, which includes notes/reviews of what I've learned.

 ## How to Run
-With Node installed, run `npx serve`.
+With Node installed, run `npm run start`.

 <img width="370" alt="Screen Shot 2023-02-02 at 4 34 12 PM" src="https://user-images.githubusercontent.com/38295612/216483088-0e503605-443b-42c2-8559-4c5745a2fbf6.png">